samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### KYC and AML Procedures

-When purchasing TFT from TF Farmers and/or Coorperatives you might be asked to go through a Know Your Client (KYC) and Anti-Money Laundering (AML) review.
+When purchasing TFT from TF Farmers and/or Cooperatives you might be asked to go through a Know Your Client (KYC) and Anti-Money Laundering (AML) review.
 This is a process of identifying and verifying your true identity for the protection of both you and TF Farmers.

 ### How is the Foundation structured and where is it based?